 Typically, Medigap policies only cover co-insurance after you meet your yearly deductible.
 However, if you choose a plan that pays the deductible, this does not apply.

 Comparing Medigap Plans

-Listing off each item covered and at what rate can be confusing, so we offer this, originally provided by Medicare.gov.
+Listing off each item covered and at what rate can be confusing, so we offer this table, originally provided by Medicare.gov.
 This allows you to quickly see which benefits each plan includes for easy comparison.